TianquShao/gis_code/code.md

 Merge %>%
   qtm(.,fill = "Change of Airbnb listings count")
 ```

+### analysis
   In order to further explore the spatial variation of the number distribution after the epidemic, the Airbnb listings count for December 2019 and October 2020 were calculated according to Boroughs, and the difference of changes was obtained.
 As the figure shows, the darker the color, the greater the difference.
 In general, except for the three areas on the edge of London which showed positive changes, all the other areas showed negative changes, that is, the total number of boroughs decreased.To be specific, we can see that Tower Hamlets is the only one with the deepest color, and the number of houses decreased the most, with a decrease of 1591.The City of Westminster is next, with 1,378 listings down.

 ## Part II——Spatial Cluster Analysis of Different Room Types

 1.KDE Kernel Density Estimation: Determine the spatial clusters of different house types
 we use Kernel Density Estimation to exam the distribution of two main types of Airbnb listings at ward level.
 The sigma value sets the diameter of the Kernel and we set the sigma as 500m.